rahulmohan/WattRank/README.md

 WattRank
 ========

-A web application that ranks users based on their energy usage, with "similar" users.
+A simple application that ranks users based on their energy usage, with "similar" users.

 Data description and link: